stkent/AdventOfCode2016/day2/README.md

 So, in this example, the bathroom code is 1985.

-Your puzzle input is the rawInstructions from the document you found at the front desk.
+Your puzzle input is the instructions from the document you found at the front desk.
 What is the bathroom code?

 ## Part 2